epiforecasts/scoringutils/README.md

   ) %>%
   kable()
 #> The following messages were produced when checking inputs:
-#> 1. Some values for `prediction` are NA in the data provided and the corresponding rows were removed.
+#> 1. 144 values for `prediction` are NA in the data provided and the corresponding rows were removed.
 This may indicate a problem if unexpected.
 ```

 | model                 | target_type | interval_score | dispersion | underprediction | overprediction | coverage_deviation |    bias | ae_median | coverage_50 | coverage_90 | relative_skill | scaled_rel_skill |